wg21908/kernel-newbie/learning_journey_02/README.md

 # Learning Journey 02 — Development & Practice notes

-This directory contains notes and walkthroughs for setting up a Linux kernel development environment and performing a practice run.
-Read these in the order below: first the environment setup, then the practice run.
-A third file (`THE_REAL_DEAL.md`) describing an official ticket will be added soon.
+This directory contains notes and walkthroughs for setting up a Linux kernel development environment, QEMU-based test environment, and performing 2 different practice runs.
+Read these in the order below: first the environment setup, then QEMU test environment, then the 2 practice runs.

 Files
 -